-- 25. In light of continued financial uncertainty concerning UN support to the Convention's meetings the ISU continued its support to the President by providing an estimated forecast of documents for the 16MSP containing proposals for cost saving measures. - 26.
-The ISU initiated its support to the incoming President of the Seventeenth Meeting of the States Parties (17MSP) by providing support in identifying dates for Convention meetings in 2018 and in providing a preliminary calendar for activities in 2018. - 27.
+- 24. In light of continued financial uncertainty concerning UN support to the Convention's meetings the ISU continued its support to the President by providing an estimated forecast of documents for the 16MSP containing proposals for cost saving measures. - 25.
+The ISU initiated its support to the incoming President of the Seventeenth Meeting of the States Parties (17MSP) by providing support in identifying dates for Convention meetings in 2018 and in providing a preliminary calendar for activities in 2018. - 26.
+The ISU provided support to the Presidency, Committee members and delegations in their participation at the 16MSP.
+In collaboration with the UN, the ISU also ensured that all the statements and other information provided by the delegations were collected in order to ensure a comprehensive record of the meeting.
+On the margins of the 16MSP the ISU supported the Committee on the Enhancement of Cooperation and Assistance to hold meetings with States Parties seeking additional information concerning possible participation in the individualized approach.
+Additionally during the 16MSP the ISU supported the President in hosting bureau meetings during the week and in arranging a meeting of the Committee on Cooperative Compliance.
+Furthermore, the ISU supported the President in establishing a calendar of side events and in managing exhibition space at the conference venue. - 27.
 As anticipated in the drafting of the Work Plan and Budget for 2017, the work of the ISU in support of the Committees ensured that office holders where able to perform in a manner that was satisfactory to the States Parties.
-Likewise, the support from the ISU contributed to ensuring a successful pledging conference and intersessional meetings.
+Likewise, the support from the ISU contributed to ensuring a successful pledging conference, intersessional meetings and 16MSP.